opensafely-core/ehrql/DEVELOPERS.md

 a local spark db in a container, for reliablility and speed.

-Open source Spark and Databricks' Spark are very similar, and this provides a good enough tests for the SQL parts of a backend.
+Open source Spark and Databricks' Spark are very similar, and this provides a good enough test basis for the SQL parts of a backend.

-However, we still need to run tests against an actual Databricks instance, as the way the initial connection is made is different, and potentially other things also.
-We can run the test manually, using a helper script in `scripts/dbx` to manage our Databricks instance.
+However, we still need to run tests against an actual Databricks instance, as the way connections are made is different, and potentially more things down the line.

+Databricks is only only available in SaaS form, and  we use the free Community Edition version, but it is limited, slow, and not 100% reliable, so we do not run it by default, it needs to be manually run.
+We use some `just` commands and our helper script in `scripts/dbx` to manage a test Databricks instance to run the tests against.

 ### Running locally against Databricks